Reviewing Virgin Galactic (SPCE) and Its Peers

 |2.50

-Virgin Galactic presently has a consensus price target of $19.00, suggesting a potential upside of 5.38%.
-As a group, “Transportation services” companies have a potential upside of 7.42%.
-Given Virgin Galactic’s peers stronger consensus rating and higher probable upside, analysts plainly believe Virgin Galactic has less favorable growth aspects than its peers.
+Virgin Galactic presently has a consensus price target of $19.00, indicating a potential downside of 0.16%.
+As a group, “Transportation services” companies have a potential upside of 3.29%.
+Given Virgin Galactic’s rivals stronger consensus rating and higher probable upside, analysts clearly believe Virgin Galactic has less favorable growth aspects than its rivals.

-Virgin Galactic has a beta of 0.36, meaning that its stock price is 64% less volatile than the S&P 500.
-Comparatively, Virgin Galactic’s peers have a beta of 1.17, meaning that their average stock price is 17% more volatile than the S&P 500.
+Virgin Galactic has a beta of 0.36, suggesting that its stock price is 64% less volatile than the S&P 500.
+Comparatively, Virgin Galactic’s rivals have a beta of 1.15, suggesting that their average stock price is 15% more volatile than the S&P 500.

-22.0% of Virgin Galactic shares are owned by institutional investors.
-Comparatively, 57.9% of shares of all “Transportation services” companies are owned by institutional investors.
-14.3% of Virgin Galactic shares are owned by company insiders.
-Comparatively, 21.8% of shares of all “Transportation services” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock will outperform the market over the long term.

-This table compares Virgin Galactic and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Virgin Galactic and its rivals’ net margins, return on equity and return on assets.

 |Virgin Galactic